soulcharmer/pc_for_beginners_cheatsheet/README.md

  * let's investigate what's out there and what we could reuse - some of our primary user stories are, roughly:
    * how to install fedora/linux
-   * how to set up my AsciiDoc work environment
+   * how to set up my AsciiDoc work environment - not sure what you mean by this
    * how to update/build/translate this guide - should be in AsciiDoc

 Phase 1

   * create an AsciiDoc template for user stories.
 The actual user stories for students include:
     * how to run and use application X
     * how to access email